iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Ivy_OS.md

 _No, it appears some gang members grabbed a hold of this opportunity.
 After all, the chips sell for a pretty penny on the black market.
 We've been paying so much attention to the Architects that we overlooked what's going on in the rest of the city..._

-**Xenon**
-That face...
-I know that face.
-It's one of Baro's people, named Hunter.

 **PAFF**
 What do we do now...?